Savannah Broadus

 Savannah Broadus (born September 18, 2002) is an American tennis player.
+She has a career-high singles ranking by the WTA of No. 456 and a best doubles ranking of No. 241, both achieved on 15 June 2026.
+Broadus has won two singles titles and ten doubles titles on the ITF World Tennis Tour.

 Career

 Broadus has a career-high ITF junior combined ranking of 26, achieved on 9 September 2019.
 Broadus won the 2019 Wimbledon Championships – Girls' doubles title with Abigail Forbes.

 Broadus won her first tournament on the ITF Women's Circuit in May 2019 in Williamsburg, partnering with fellow American Vanessa Ong.

+Broadus played college tennis at Pepperdine University.